hyeonLewis/SPIN/README.md

 ![teaser](teaser.png)

 ## Brief explaination of this repository
-Since the original SPIN code has lots of dependencies with python and pytorch (especially with pyrender).
+Since the original SPIN code has lots of dependencies with python and pytorch (especially with pyrender, neural-renderer-pytorch).
 So, I changed pyrender to pytorch3d that gives us the same result.
 Now, you can easily use upper version of CUDA, which can save your time.